InfinitePain/Ascii-Numeric-Utility/README.md

 - `aufgaben.h`: This header file contains the definitions for the tasks performed by the program.
 - `utilities.h` and `utilities.c`: These files contain utility functions for the project, including functions for reading from the console with additional control over input.
 The utilities also include a menu for task selection, implemented using the `ncurses` library.

+## Code Improvements and User Interface Enhancement

+This project began as a straightforward assignment with simple solutions.
+However, with the passage of time and increased experience in C programming, I decided to revisit and refine the code.
+These enhancements, though not part of the original assignment, were introduced as a personal initiative to improve code quality, learn new concepts, and make the program more user-friendly.

+A significant upgrade has been the integration of the `ncurses` library, which has transformed the program's user interface.
+The terminal menu is now more interactive and user-friendly, providing a more engaging experience when selecting tasks.

 ## Compilation and Execution

 To compile and run the program, follow these steps: